Sean Langan: The ordeal, ransom and criticisms

-Bafta nominee Sean Langan, 43, who was working for Channel 4's "Dispatches" television series when he was abducted in March by the Taliban in the Afghanistan-Pakistan border, was "safe and well" after release on 21 June 2008 in Islamabad, Pakistan.
+Bafta nominee Sean Langan, who was working for Channel 4's "Dispatches" television series when he was abducted in March by the Taliban in the Afghanistan-Pakistan border, was "safe and well" after release on 21 June 2008 in Islamabad, Pakistan.
+At the time he was 43.

 Langan was held hostage by the Taliban for 12 weeks after trying to make contact with Al-Qaeda's second in command, as he searched for associates of Osama bin Laden.
 Langan stated he believed Channel 4 paid "compensation" to those who held him for his release.
 In his first broadcast interview since the release, Channel 4 News presenter Jon Snow asked whether a ransom had been paid.
 Langan replied: "No. I think a bit of compensation, not to the Taliban, but to some of the people in the house I believe, but I don't know."
-Channel 4's position was: “This was a very complex and delicate negotiation and Channel 4 provided Sean’s family with support and expert advice.
-We don’t think it is appropriate to go into the detail of the dialogue that was necessary to secure Sean’s release.
-We shared information with the Foreign Office throughout this process.”
+Channel 4's position was: "This was a very complex and delicate negotiation and Channel 4 provided Sean's family with support and expert advice.
+We don't think it is appropriate to go into the detail of the dialogue that was necessary to secure Sean's release.
+We shared information with the Foreign Office throughout this process."

-After suffering mock executions, Langan and his translator Sami were freed and sent back to Britain: “I thought it would be a miracle if I got out of there alive.
+After suffering mock executions, Langan and his translator Sami were freed and sent back to Britain: "I thought it would be a miracle if I got out of there alive.
 Death was at my door every night.
 It makes you see your life like never before.
 It was a constant barrage.
 They could hear machine guns, anti-aircraft guns and rocket-propelled grenades going off the whole time.
-But they weren’t being shot in a contact [firefight] – it sounded like training.
+But they weren't being shot in a contact [firefight] – it sounded like training.
 The door would be kicked in in the middle of the night and they'd tell the translator that they were going to behead us.'"
-He lost 3 stone due to dysentery at a Pakistan's Federally Administered Tribal Area (FATA) mountain.
+He lost 19 kilograms due to dysentery at a Pakistan's Federally Administered Tribal Area (FATA) mountain.
 Imprisoned in a small, darkened basement cell, which had a hole in the ground for a toilet, they were brought 2 meals a day of bread and "stringy" meat.

 The Foreign Office was "furious" at the ransom of Langan, for it "will increase the risk of Britons being kidnapped in future."

+In March 2024 Australian Broadcasting Corporation aired a documentary titled "Ukraine's War: The Other Side," by Sean Langan which has been criticised by Ukrainian ambassador Vasyl Myroshnychenko as the "journalistic equivalent of a bowl of vomit" and seemed to repeat Russian justification for the War in Ukraine and structured in a way that seems to favor the Russian side.
+The ABC has defended its position with a spokesperson stating "we believe Australian audiences also have the right to watch it and make up their own minds."
+The media criticised the film for promoting Russian propaganda, and Sean Langan allows the Russian occupation forces to express their propaganda without challenging them.